Loading page content

 Sigmacast Σ-direction model: consensus + ½ × mean(surprise, trailing 90d).

 The indicator has been trending upward over the last three releases.
-The trailing three releases averaged 4.73%, down from the prior three at 4.87%.
-Volatility over the past year (σ 0.14%) is lower than the prior year (σ 0.2%).
-In June readings over the past 3 years, Unemployment Rate has averaged 4.3%.
+The trailing three releases averaged 5%, up from the prior three at 4.67%.
+Volatility over the past year (σ 0.16%) is lower than the prior year (σ 0.26%).
+In August readings over the past 3 years, Unemployment Rate has averaged 4.9%.

-Historically, this indicator is negatively correlated with S&P 500 (Bearish S&P 500).
-A secondary relationship exists with USD/JPY, positively correlated (Bullish USD).
-Over the last 12 releases, the Sigmacast model's median absolute error is 0.17%.
+Historically, this indicator is positively correlated with USD/JPY (Bullish USD).
+Over the last 12 releases, the Sigmacast model's median absolute error is 0.19%.

 The Unemployment Rate is a key economic indicator that measures the percentage of the total labor force that is currently without a job and actively seeking employment.
 It is used to assess the health of the job market and the overall state of the economy.
 A high unemployment rate can indicate a weak economy, while a low unemployment rate can suggest a strong and growing economy.
 This data is closely monitored by policymakers, businesses, and investors to make informed decisions and projections.